squidfunk/mkdocs-material/docs/reference/mathjax.md

 [:octicons-file-code-24: Source][5] · [:octicons-workflow-24: Extension][6]

-The [Arithmatex][6] extension, which is part of of [Python Markdown Extensions][7], allows rendering block-style and inline equations, and can be enabled via `mkdocs.yml`:
+The [Arithmatex][6] extension, which is part of of [Python Markdown Extensions][7], allows the rendering of block and inline block equations, and can be enabled via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: